umutcakir/chimsource/README.md

-# ChimSource: Shift detection and Source Confirmation by Alignment and Navigation
+# ChimSource: Chimeric MS Peptide Sources

 A computational pipeline for detecting alternative chimeric and non-chimeric sources of mass spectrometry-identified peptides.